-JOURNEY THROUGH TIME 9 - THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY-

-Tiffany Henry - In this 32-week course, students explore the fascinating roots of our modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
-Through simulating the ancient Greek city-states, the trial of Socrates, and aspects of the ancient Roman clans, students make history come alive.
-Students are challenged to think critically through associated writing assignments from advanced expository single paragraphs to various multiparagraph academic essays including five paragraph MLA research essays.
-Students also work towards mastering foundational skills needed for more advanced study including active reading, outlining, evaluating writing quality, and editing for conventions.
+JOURNEY THROUGH TIME 9 - THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY- Joanne Juren - In this 32-week course, students explore the fascinating roots of modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
+Using a variety of interesting activities including Reader's Theaters, Socratic Seminars, and collaborative activities, students will enjoy class while learning.
+Challenged to think critically through writing assignments from advanced expository single paragraphs to various multi-paragraph academic essays including five paragraph MLA research essays, students will work towards mastering foundational skills needed for more advanced study.

-Textbooks: World History BJU Textbook, 5th ed., Famous Men of Greece, Famous Men of Rome, JTT Book of Readings 9, Vocabulary from Classical Roots B, The Writing Handbook, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
-School year paperbacks are listed on the syllabus.
-This course counts as Honors English 9, Honors Ancient History, and 1⁄2 credit of Bible (New Testament).
+Textbooks: World History BJU Textbook, 5th ed., JTT Book of Readings 9, Vocabulary from Classical Roots B, The Writing Handbook, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
+Dover Paperbacks: Oedipus Rex; Antigone; Poetics; Julius Caesar Time: Monday and Wednesdays; 9-10:30 am Dates: 8/14-12/11/23 and 1/8-5/1/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).

-Time: Mondays; 1-4pm.

-Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring 1/9-5/1/23 Cost: \$1095: 8/1 - \$1120

-Homework for the summer: Read Fitzgerald Version of The Iliad (completely) and The Odyssey (needs to be finished by week 3).

-JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES - Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
+JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES- Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
 The JTT 10 literature explores the heroic adventures of epic warriors such as Beowulf, Roland, King Arthur, Siegfried, and Dante.
 A variety of interesting and fun projects, Reader's Theaters, group skits, and a Medieval Banquet make this an exciting year for both literature and history.
 This year's writing focuses on advanced expository paragraphs with sub-topic sentences, and various college essay formats, including the MLA Style research paper.
 Students will be challenged to think critically as they research a medieval history topic for the research paper.
 With an oral presentation at the end of the year, students learn to present their research findings to the class and defend their research.
 Textbooks: JTT Book of Readings 10, World History BJU Textbook 5th ed., Vocabulary from Classical Roots C, Famous Men of the Middle, and The Writing Handbook.
 Paperbacks will be listed on the syllabus.
-This course counts as Honors English 10 and Honors World History.
+Time: Mondays; 1-4 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Dover edition of Beowulf.
+What is the Flipped Classroom or FlipIt?
+The flipped classroom is a pedagogical model in which the typical lecture and homework elements of a course are reversed.
+Short video lectures (PowerPoints, videos, or other media) are viewed by students at home before the class session, while in-class time is devoted to collaborative activities, projects, or discussions.
+This exciting methodology fits the JTT model perfectly.
+Juniors and seniors, in preparation for college, will assume more of the responsibility for studing and learning background information to be ready for class discussions, Socratic Seminars, and other in-class group activities.
+Implemented in 2019-20, this methodology has been a big hit at HEP TX.
+Joanne Juren and HEP TX were awarded a grant by the Nobel Family's National Society of High School Scholars to use to purchase additional materials to enhance the use of the FlipIt method in the JTT program.